swethamaredipudi-netizen/swethamaredipudi-netizen/README.md

 - 🎓 Student Management System
 - 🌐 Portfolio Website

-*(Add your GitHub project links here — very important)*

 ---

-## ✨ Strengths
-✔ Quick Learner
-✔ Problem Solving
-✔ Consistent Practice

----

-## 📌 Goal
+## ✨ Goal
-To become a skilled Full Stack Developer and get placed in a good tech company 🚀
+To become a skilled Full Stack Developer and get placed in a top tech company 🚀